freeradical13/freeradical13.github.io/index.md

 As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

 Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
+Clones are [monoclonal][] is a single clone reacts to an antigen, and [polyclonal][] if different clones react to the same antigen (i.e. different epitopes).
 This process is called [clonal selection][] which is part of the [primary immune response][campbell urry et al 11th pg 961] and peaks about two weeks after initial antigen recognition.
 A subset of the clone become effector cells which are immediately able to act against antigens.
 Such B cells are called [plasma cells][] and such T cells are called Helper T cells or Cytotoxic T cells.
 The remaining, non-effector cells are called [memory cells][].

 If an antigen matching memory cells is seen after initial exposure, the memory cells act as part of the stronger [secondary immune response][campbell urry et al 11th pg 961] and typically peak a few days after infection.